Honda-Huang's work on contact convexity revisited: Construction of plugs

 \subsection{Main proposition}

 In view of Lemmas \ref{lm:sigma-plug} and \ref{lm:exist-discs-cont}, the proof of Theorem \ref{thm:main-precise} will be completed if for any $\sigma>0$ one can create a $\sigma$-plug by a $C^0$-small isotopy of the flow box of a standard, transverse to the flow contact disc.
 The next proposition asserts that this is possible.
-As the statement will be proven by induction, we need more properties of a $\sigma$-plug in order for the induction to go through.
+As the statement will be proven by induction, we need $\sigma$-plugs with some additional properties in order for the induction to go through.
+We discuss this in Proposition~\ref{prop:main-plug}.

 Let $(D^{2n-1},\alpha_{st})$ be the standard contact disc.
 Choose $c,b>0$ and consider $U^b:=D\times T^*[0,b]$ endowed with a contact form $\alpha_\st+xdy$.
 Denote We will omit the superscript $b$ when $b=1$. \begin{prop} For any positive $ \eps$ and $\sigma\ll\eps$ there exists an isotopy $ h_{s}: Q\to U_\eps$, $s\in [0,1]$, which is fixed on $\Op \p Q$, begins with the inclusion $h_0: Q\hookrightarrow U_\eps$ and has the following properties: \begin{itemize} \item[a)] $(Q,X_{1})$ is a $\sigma$-plug, where we denoted by $X_{s}$ the vector field directing the characteristic foliation $\ell_{s}$ induced by $h_{s}^*(\alpha_\st+xdy)$; \item[b)] for any $\sigma_1\ll\sigma$ there exists a family of compact manifolds with boundary $C^+_s\subset\Int Q$ and $C^-_s\subset\Int Q,$ and an extension of the isotopy $h_s$ to a 2-parametric isotopy $h_{s,t}, \; s,t\in[0,1]$, such that \begin{itemize} \item[(i)] $h_{s,0}=h_s,\; h_{0,t}=h_0$ for all $s,t \in[0,1]$; \item the foliation $\ell_{s,1}$ induced on $h_{s,1}( Q)$ has no singular points; \item[(ii)] for any fixed $s\in[0,1]$ the isotopy $h_{s,t}$, $t\in[0,1]$, is $\sigma_1$-small in the $C^0$-sense and supported in a $\sigma_1$-neighborhood of $C_s$; \item[(iii)] For each $s\in[0,1]$ the submanifold $C^+_s$ (resp. $C_s^-$) contains all positive (resp. negative) singularities of $X_s,$ $C_s^+ \cap C_S^- = \emptyset$ and $C^+_s$ (resp. $C^-_s$) is invariant with respect to the backward (resp. forward) flow of $X_s$;